 Using games to teach can increase student engagement and add meaning to learning.
 Hands-on apps give children the ability to mix tactile play with a digital experience.
 Thanks to augmented reality, more and more apps in the market blur the line between digital and analog.
-For example, Bloxels, new from Pixel Press, uses color-coded blocks that can be scanned in with an iPad camera to create a video game level.
+For example, Bloxels uses color-coded blocks that can be scanned in with an iPad camera to create a video game level.
 Osmo is another digital/analog blend.
 The kit includes a stand and a reflector for an iPad camera, enabling users to play with physical tangram puzzles or word games.

 Hands-On Game Jam

-This summer, I organized a hands-on game jam day at the A. Harry Moore School at New Jersey City University, which serves students from ages 3- 21 who have low-incidence disabilities.
+This summer, I organized a hands-on game jam day at the A. Harry Moore School at New Jersey City University, which serves students ages 3 to 21 who have low-incidence disabilities.
 Many of the students are in wheelchairs.

-For the opening whole-group session, I showed a BrainPOP video about video games.
-Next, everyone was given a hands-on task: to explore the "playability" of objects.
+For the opening whole-group session, I showed a BrainPop video about video games.
+Next, everyone was given a hands-on task: to explore the playability of objects.
 Each table had an assortment of plastic cups, ping-pong balls, string, tape, and other items.
 The goal was to make a simple game out of everyday objects.
 A cup would no longer serve its intended purpose for drinking water.
-Instead, it became a basketball hoop, a phone (attached to a string), and a hat!
-This theme reoccurred throughout the day.
+Instead, it became a basketball hoop, a phone (attached to a string), or a hat.
+This theme recurred throughout the day.
 Tactile and kinesthetic learning would be paired with game-like activities.
-For more on the playability of objects, check out Institute of Play's Beta Game Kit.

 Teachers next hosted 30-minute breakout sessions in different classrooms, taking care to ensure that students were as active as possible in playing, creating, and designing.

-One room featured Compose Yourself, a new game from ThinkFun (publisher of the coding board game Robot Turtles, Laser Maze, MakerStudio, and other fun learning toys).
-Compose Yourself was designed by music composer Philip Sheppard.
+One room featured Compose Yourself, a game designed by music composer Philip Sheppard.
 As with many good games, Compose Yourself emphasizes play first.
 After all, writing music is hard.
 To play, choose cards from the set.
 Each is transparent and adorned with a measure of music notes.
 They can be flipped around or turned over.
-Enter one of the four accompanying codes on each card into a computer browser and listen to a world-class orchestra play the melody back!
-Students can then download and share their compositions.
+Enter one of the four accompanying codes on each card into a computer browser and listen to a world-class orchestra play the melody back.
+Students can download and share their compositions.
 They can also print out their songs.
 This enables children to play with musical compositions.
 This video shows you how to play Compose Yourself.

 Playing With Tech

-Constructasaurus, playable for free on BrainPOP Jr.'s GameUp page, was next.
-Developed by the Children's Museum of Indianapolis, it gives students the opportunity to build a dinosaur.
-Once built, the dinosaur is "tested" -- too top heavy and it might tip over!
+Constructasaurus, playable for free on BrainPop Jr.’s GameUp page, was next.
+Developed by the Children’s Museum of Indianapolis, it gives students the opportunity to build a dinosaur.
+Once built, the dinosaur is tested—too top heavy and it might tip over, for example.
 This game activity worked well on an interactive whiteboard.